Steps to Forming an LLC

 The easiest way to get the business license is through the Delaware One Stop Business.

 How Much Does It Cost to Get an LLC In Delaware?

-The filing fee for a Delaware Limited Liability Company is $90, payable to the Delaware Secretary of State.
+The state filing fee for a Delaware Limited Liability Company is $90, payable to the Delaware Secretary of State’s Division or Corporations.
 Typical time of approval is 1-3 weeks but if you need it faster, you can pay $50 for expedited, same day processing

 Delaware Annual Report and Annual Fees

-Delaware requires all LLCs to file annual reports.
+Delaware requires all LLCs to file an annual report.
 Delaware LLCs are subject to a $300 Delaware Annual Franchise Tax annually.

 - Minimum Number – one or more

 - Members/Managers- at least one is required to be listed in the Articles of Organization